 It would be very expensive if Liquidators were replaced on a routine basis.
 Imagine the duplication of effort alone that would be required for a new Liquidator to get up to speed on what has been going on and why the company entered insolvent liquidation.
 Such costs would be at the expense of all creditors.

-Consequently if creditors want to remove the Liquidator then they have to have good reason.
+A Liquidator is a Licensed Insolvency Practitioner and Officer of the Court.
+The Court is not going to remove its own Officer without some reasonable basis for doing so.
+Consequently, if creditors want to remove the Liquidator then they have to have good reason.
 But what is good reason?

 What is a Good Reason?

 Good reason or just cause will depend upon the facts of the case.
 The burden will be on the creditor applicant to show why the Liquidator (or other Office-Holder) ought to be removed.

 In general terms the Court will expect that the Liquidator to have been efficient, vigorous and unbiased; if not the Court may exercise its discretion to grant removal.
 However, an effective and honest liquidator will usually not be removed.
 Misconduct itself is not a prerequisite for an application for removal to succeed.

 An example of how the Court viewed “vigour” in a particular case, can be seen in the matter of Re Keypak Homecare Ltd BCLC 409 where Millett J said:

 “If the liquidation had been conducted with any vigour at all, long before now the liquidator would be in a position either to allay the suspicions of the creditors or to lay papers before solicitors with a view to starting proceedings.
 Such proceedings might well include an application for the appointment of a receiver of Northern Brass Ltd. It need hardly be said that any such proceedings have to be conducted with great speed.
 Stock which has disappeared from one company is very likely to disappear from another under the same control.“